Rancagua

 It was originally named Santa Cruz de Triana by Spanish colonists.
-In 2012, its population was 232,211.
+The 2024 Chilean census recorded 257,744 inhabitants in the commune of Rancagua.
 The main economic activities range from mining, tourism, agriculture, timber, food production and services to minor industrial activities.
 The city also serves as the administrative and legal center of the region.

 Together with Machalí and Gultro, it forms the Rancagua conurbation.
 After Curicó, Talca and Concepción, it is one of the most important and densely populated cities of the south central zone of Chile.

 History

 Foundation period

 The Battle of Rancagua during the Chilean War of Independence, by Pedro Subercaseaux.

 The Rancagua Valley was occupied by the local Picunche.
 They fell briefly under the control of the Inca Empire in the 15th century.
 Its remains in structures can still be found near the city today.
 Through their civil engineering, the Inca accomplished expeditions to the south of their empire.

 Rancagua was founded by Spanish explorer José Antonio Manso de Velasco, who founded several cities in the central area of Chile.
 The settlement was first called Villa Santa Cruz de Triana.

 The city is notable in Chilean history as the scene of the Disaster of Rancagua of 1814, when Chilean forces fighting for independence from Spain were defeated.
 This marked the beginning of the period known as the Reconquista (Reconquest), an attempt by Spain to regain control of Chile.